NethServer/docs/administrator-manual/en/mail.rst

-2. If the spam score is above :guilabel:`Spam threshold` the message is **marked as spam** by adding the special header ``X-Spam-Flag: YES`` for specific treatments, then it is delivered as other messages.
-As alternative, the :guilabel:`Add a prefix to spam messages subject` option makes the spam flag visible on the subject of the message, by prefixing the given string to the ``Subject`` header.
+2. If the spam score is above :guilabel:`Spam threshold` the message is **marked as spam** by adding the special header ``X-Spam-Flag: YES`` for specific treatments, then it is delivered like other messages.
+As an alternative, the :guilabel:`Add a prefix to spam messages subject` option makes the spam flag visible on the subject of the message, by prefixing the given string to the ``Subject`` header.